Tick

 Let us look at the example of Emily to understand this better:

-Emily, a real estate investor, purchased a multi-family rental property with a 30% down payment.
-By opting for a higher down payment, Emily was able to secure a lower interest rate of 4.5% compared to the 5.2% she would have received with a 15% down payment.
-Over the life of her loan, this resulted in significant savings on interest.
+Sarah, an international real estate investor from South Africa, purchased a multi-family rental property with a 30% down payment.
+By opting for a higher down payment, Emily was able to secure a lower interest rate of 4.5% compared to the 5.2% she would have received with a 20% down payment.
+Over the life of her loan, this resulted in significant interest savings.

 A higher down payment also reduces your loan amount, leading to smaller monthly payments.
-With lower monthly debt obligations, you can maintain stronger cash flow from rental income, making the investment more sustainable in the long run.
+With lower monthly debt obligations, you can maintain a more substantial cash flow from rental income, making the investment more sustainable in the long run.

 At HomeAbroad Loans, we reward larger down payments with improved loan terms.
 This might include more flexible repayment options, fewer prepayment penalties, or even faster loan approval.
 A higher down payment reduces risk, giving you leverage to negotiate terms that align with your investment goals.

-Emily’s story highlights the clear advantages of making a larger down payment when securing a DSCR loan.
-By reducing interest rates, lowering monthly payments, and securing better loan terms, she was able to maximize her investment returns.
+Sarah’s story highlights the clear advantages of making a larger down payment when securing a DSCR loan.
+By reducing interest rates, lowering monthly payments, and ensuring better loan terms, she was able to maximise her investment returns.

-At HomeAbroad Loans, we help investors like Emily leverage their down payments to unlock better opportunities and long-term success.
+At HomeAbroad Loans, we help investors like Sarah leverage their down payments to unlock better opportunities and long-term success.

-HomeAbroad’s Director of Sales, Steven Glick, explains the Down Payment Requirements.
+HomeAbroad’s Director of Mortgage Sales, Steven Glick, explains the Down Payment Requirements.

 What Factors Influence DSCR Loan Down Payment?

-Several factors influence the size of your down payment for a DSCR loan, and at HomeAbroad Loans, we tailor the requirements to suit your unique investment goals.
+Several factors influence the size of your down payment for a DSCR loan, and at HomeAbroad Loans, we tailor our DSCR loan requirements to suit your unique investment goals.

 Let’s break down the key variables that impact your down payment:

-Your DSCR plays a crucial role in determining the size of your down payment at HomeAbroad Loans.
-A higher DSCR indicates that the property’s income covers its debt obligations well, reducing the risk associated with the loan.
+Your DSCR plays a crucial role in determining your down payment and overall eligibility.
+A higher DSCR indicates that the property’s income adequately covers its debt obligations, thereby reducing the risk associated with the loan.

 For instance, if your property has a DSCR of 1.5, this shows strong cash flow, potentially allowing for a lower down payment.

-Foreign investors, on the other hand, do not need a US credit history, making DSCR loans more accessible.
+Foreign investors do not need a US credit history or any form of employment verification, making DSCR loans more accessible.
 However, due to the absence of a US credit history, foreign investors are considered higher risk, resulting in a higher down payment requirement.

 This larger down payment reduces risk by ensuring significant equity in the property and demonstrating the investor’s financial stability.